- 26 February

 The Tongariro Alpine Crossing

 The Tongariro Alpine Crossing is the most well-known day-walk in the Tongariro National Park.
-At 19.4km in length, it has been rated as the best day-walk in the world, but it is not classified as one of New Zealands’ 10 Great Walks.
+At 20.2km in length, it has been rated as the best day-walk in the world, but it is not classified as one of New Zealands’ 11 Great Walks.
 Most hikers begin at the Mangatepopo trailhead, cross over Red Crater at the summit of Mt.
 Tongariro and finish up at the Ketetahi carpark.

-We do the Tongariro Alpine Crossing track as part of our 3.5 day Tongariro Hiking Tour.
-Because we’re in the park for 3.5 days we have the luxury of choosing the best day, weather-wise, to attempt this track.
+We guide the Tongariro Alpine Crossing track as part of our 4-day Tongariro Hiking Tour.
+Because we’re in the park for 4 days we have the luxury of choosing the best day, weather-wise, to attempt this track.
+There are many guided walk operators in the Tongariro National Park, but Walking Legends has the widest sample of walks.

 If you’ve done the Tongariro Alpine Crossing, congratulations!
 But you’ve by no means done the best walk in the Tongariro National Park!
 That title goes to the Tongariro Northern Circuit.